TermiteFactory/NewFriends/README.md

                 - auth: Value is Member/Pending/Removed
                 - email: Value is the email of the person
-                - name: value is the name of the person profiles
+                - name: value is the name of the person
+        - messages
+            - sms: sms text
+            - emailsubject: subject of the email
+            - emailbody: body text of the email profiles
     - <Profile uid>
         - community: Value is the name of the community that has been joined (or "" if no joining)